 Our workshop guests were not to arrive until around noon, so we had the morning to visit the Permaculture Center and see the natural farming rice harvest in Fujino, 40 minutes away by car.

-Across the road from the Permaculture Center, a magnificent old Shinto jinja.
+Across the road from the Permaculture Center, a magnificent old jinja (Shinto shrine).

 Main house at the Permaculture Center, which is completely built of recycled lumber and other sustainable materials, including rock and bamboo.

-In Permaculture Center’s garden, a Roman style bread oven.
+In the Permaculture Center’s garden, a Roman style bread oven.

 Also in the Permaculture Center’s garden, a chicken tractor, per the old permaculture saw, “Never use a machine to do what an animal will do willingly.”
 In this case, the job is fertilizing and aeriating the soil for a vegetable garden.
 Two hens in a dome scratch the soil in search of worms and bugs to eat, eat the available weeds and their seeds, contribute eggs to the farm kitchen, and turn kitchen scraps and the insects the scraps attract attact into excellent fertilizer.
 After six weeks, chickens and their dome get another area of the garden upon which to work, and the earth under the dome is ready for an application of sheet mulch (sort of a lasagna of straw, newspaper, and green waste that gradually all melts together to form loamy soil together with the chicken manure underneath).
 Once sheet mulch is applied, the soil is never plowed, so that the various organisms that live in it can continue to live and benefit the soil.
 The farmers make holes in the mulch and place young vegetable plants in them.

-Setsuko Miura shows us a work in progress, an earthen garden hut made of recycled lumber and sacks of earth, which will later be plastered inside and out with smooth mud, a building technique I’ve seen before at Lost Valley Educational Center in Oregon (and elsewhere), where it’s called “cob.”
+Setsuko Miura shows us a work in progress, an earthen garden hut made of recycled lumber and sacks of earth, which will later be plastered inside and out with smooth mud, a building technique that recalls the earth bag method pioneered by architect Nader Khalili of CalEarth.

 The rice field prior to harvest.
 Many rice fields in Fujino have gone to weeds because of the exodus to the cities of younger people.
 The elders in the village don’t have the strength to work them, so the artists who came from the city are renting the rice fields from the village elders, clearing them of weeds, and planting rice according to the principles of Natural Farming developed by Masanobu Fukuoka, a former agricultural inspector turned rice farmer and researcher, later the author of the bestselling One Straw Revolution.

 The group of artists, social workers, teachers and other former city folk who have been working the field all year gather for the harvest.
 First they remove the net that protected the ripe grain from birds.
-Everywhere fireflies float above the rice.
+Everywhere fireflies float above the rice, hunting mosquitos.

 Once the netting and poles are removed, the natural farmers cut sheaves of rice stalks with hand scythes and lay them in piles.
 I got to try my hand at this.